serokell/blog-posts/typed-lambda-calculus/article.md

 4. Implement a simply typed lambda calculus type checker and interpreter in your favorite programming language.
 Likely easier to start from an untyped lambda calculus interpreter, then introduce atomic values and types.
 See the previous article for hints on implementing the former.

     Note the article does not discuss any particular inference algorithms.
-For simply-typed λ-calculus it's not really an issue, as strictly speaking no _inference_ is necessary, the type of an expression always immediately follows from types of its sub-expressions.
+For simply-typed λ-calculus with explicitly typed abstraction arguments, it's not really an issue.
+    The type of an expression always immediately follows from the types of its sub-expressions.
-    Here is a sketch for a function $ty,$ which returns a type of an expression in the definition of STLC given here:
+    Here is a sketch for a function $ty,$ which returns the type of an expression in the definition of STLC given here:
     $$
     \begin{align}
     ty(\Gamma, x) &=